-One of Atom’s best features is the ability to extend its functionality with new packages and themes created by its awesome community of developers.
+One of Atom’s best features is the ability to extend its functionality using plugins, packages and themes created by its awesome community of developers.

 I’ve been a huge fan of Atom since it was released three years ago.
-Created by the team at Github (now Microsoft), Atom is a free and open source text editor with out-of-the-box Git and Github integration.
+Atom is created and maintained by the fantastic team at Github (now Microsoft), Atom is a free and open source text editor with out-of-the-box Git and Github integration.

 On average, a typical front-end developer will spend four days a year typing out HTML tags in full.

-Ok, that last statistic was made up, but you get my point.
+Ok, that last statistic was made up, but it sounds about right, doesn’t it?
 Every saved keystroke adds up to time that could be spent posting cat gifs in your company’s Slack channel.